 If you share our passion for providing hope and healing to children and families who have experienced abuse and trauma, and possess the qualifications we’re looking for, please submit an application!

-This position provides individual, family and group therapy and case management to clients within agency policies and procedures and practices, and assesses for social service needs of clients and makes appropriate referrals.
-Minimum requirement of a Master’s Degree in Social Work, Counseling, Psychology, or another human services related field.
-Must be licensed LCPC, LCSW, or PsyD.
+The Bilingual Therapist position provides individual, family and group therapy and case management to clients within agency policies and procedures and practices.
+Assesses for social service needs of clients and makes appropriate referrals.